 Assessing Risk in DoD-supported Research

-- Minimal risk determinations may not consider routine risks encountered in the populations' work environment (e.g., emergency responder, pilot, soldier in a combat zone).
+- the inherent risks encountered in the populations’ work environment (e.g., emergency responder, pilot, soldier in a combat zone); or

-- Minimal risk determinations may not consider risks resulting from a medical condition (e.g., frequent medical tests or constant pain).
+- the inherent risks of having a medical condition (e.g., frequent medical tests or constant pain).

 Additional DoD Review Requirements